narendra1022/Ecom/README.md

 View order history and order details
 Admin dashboard for managing products, orders, and customers

-To set up the application locally, follow these steps:
+To set up the application locally, follow these steps :

 Clone the repository to your local machine.
 Install the required dependencies using bundle install.